MODFLOW-USGS/modflow6/DEVELOPER.md

 #### Intel Fortran

 Intel Fortran can also be used to compile MODFLOW 6 and associated utilities.
 The `ifort` compiler is available in the [Intel oneAPI HPC Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/hpc-toolkit/download.html).
 An installer is bundled with the download.
-A minimal

 A number of environment variables must be set before using Intel Fortran.
 General information can be found [here](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup.html), with specific instructions to configure a shell session for `ifort` [here](https://www.intel.com/content/www/us/en/develop/documentation/fortran-compiler-oneapi-dev-guide-and-reference/top/compiler-setup/use-the-command-line/specifying-the-location-of-compiler-components.html).